 Continuous growth in IoT

 The IoT trend continues relentlessly.
-Estimates indicate there will be 50 billion IoT devices worldwide by 2020.
 The level of expenditure and investment on IoT in Switzerland is equally high.
 A new study recently published by Swisscom suggests that companies have spent around CHF 951 billion on it.
 A growth rate of 30 percent is anticipated over the coming years.